ANIFASUMBA/Miles-to-Kilometer-Converter/README.md

 This is a  simple java language program that prompts the user to enter distance in miles and then converts to Kilometers.
                                          How it works
-                                   Uses Scanner to read user input.
+                                   Uses Scanner to read user input
                                    Apply the conversion formula: km = miles × 1.60934
-                                   Prints the result with a clear message.
+                                   Prints the result with a clear message